daelee711/Space-Time-Video-Regularity/README.md

 # Space-Time-Video-Regularity
-Software for the paper "On the Space-Time Statistics of Motion Pictures"
+Software for the paper "On the Space-Time Statistics of Motion Pictures" will be provided and updated here.

 ## Motion and space-time regularity
 Software demo for motion estimation using space-time regularity is provided in [motion_estimation_demo](/motion_estimation_demo) directory.
 The folder contains MATLAB scripts and functions.
 Two main scripts to start you off are: